cose-wg/HPKE/draft-ietf-cose-hpke.md

 ensured that the guidelines in {{RFC8937}} for random number generations are followed.

 HPKE in Base mode does not offer authentication as part of the HPKE KEM.
-In this case COSE constructs like COSE_Sign, COSE_Sign1, COSE_MAC, or COSE_MAC0 can be used to add authentication.
+In this case COSE constructs like COSE_Sign, COSE_Sign1, COSE_Mac, or COSE_Mac0 can be used to add authentication.
 HPKE also offers modes that offer authentication.

-If COSE_Encrypt or COSE_Encrypt0 is used with a detached ciphertext then the subsequently applied integrity protection via COSE_Sign, COSE_Sign1, COSE_MAC, or COSE_MAC0 does not cover this detached ciphertext.
+If COSE_Encrypt or COSE_Encrypt0 is used with a detached ciphertext then the subsequently applied integrity protection via COSE_Sign, COSE_Sign1, COSE_Mac, or COSE_Mac0 does not cover this detached ciphertext.
 Implementers MUST ensure that the detached ciphertext also experiences integrity protection.
 This is, for example, the case when an AEAD cipher is used to produce the detached ciphertext but may not be guaranteed by non-AEAD ciphers.